Minneapolis Convention Center鈥擝allroom鈥擫evel 1

 - The Standards for Safeguarding Customer Information Model Regulation (#673)

-Every state adopted #672 to be in compliance with Gramm-Leach-Bliley Act requirements.
+Every state has adopted #672 to comply with Gramm-Leach-Bliley Act requirements.
 However, as this model is several decades old, it does not reflect the technological advancements and proliferation of data collection in the digital era.
-The鈥涣佳芯克俜解疨rivacy Protections (H) Working Group is currently drafting a new Privacy Protections Model Act (#674) to replace and modernize Models #670 and #672.
+The 不良研究所官方 Privacy Protections (H) Working Group is currently drafting amendments to modernize Model #672.

 Actions

-Status:鈥疶he Privacy Protections (H) Working Group is charged with drafting a new model law to replace the existing models.
-The group is currently engaged in the drafting process for the new Privacy Protections Model Act (#674).
-The model covers several topics including consumer rights, consent, and notification as well as third-party service agreements, data retention and deletion policies, and data sharing agreements.
-The working group is taking a collaborative approach to the drafting process and collecting feedback from various stakeholders, including consumer and industry representatives.
-The current draft of the model can be found on the exposure drafts tab of the working group鈥檚 webpage.
-The working group is re-evaluating the timeline for this project to carefully consider feedback from all interested parties.
+The Privacy Protections (H) Working Group is charged with drafting amendments to Model #672.
+The group is currently engaged in the drafting process and taking a section-by-section approach.
+The amendments cover several topics including consumer rights, consent, and notification as well as third-party contractual obligations, and limits on sale of nonpublic personal information and disclosure of sensitive personal information.
+The working group is taking a collaborative approach to the drafting process and collecting feedback from various stakeholders, including consumers and industry representatives.
+The current drafts of amendments to various sections of the model can be found on the exposure drafts tab of the working group鈥檚 webpage.
+The working group hopes to release a full draft of amendments to the model for public comment by early 2026.

 The 不良研究所官方 will also continue to engage with state attorneys general and Congress regarding state and federal data privacy laws to identify ways to work together to enhance consumer protections in this area.鈥